rindPHI/GrammarGraph/DEMO/DEMO.md

     j
     w@,E

+## Visualization

 Using GrammarGraph, we can visualize this grammar based on GraphViz.
 To make sure everything fits on the screen, we reduce the number of alternatives for the `<letter>` nonterminal.

 ```python
 CSV_GRAMMAR["<letter>"] = ['a', 'b', 'c', '1', '2', '3']